marianna-girlando/marianna-girlando.TOSS2025/README.md

 - Homework 1 - To be uploaded.
 - Homework 2 - To be uploaded.
 - Homework 3 - To be uploaded.
-- Homework 4 - To be uploaded.
-- Homework 5 - To be uploaded.
+- Take-home exam - To be uploaded.

 ### Prerequisites <a name="pre"></a>